data-edu/tidyLPA/README.md

 Here is a brief example using the built-in `pisaUSA15` dataset and variables for broad interest, enjoyment, and self-efficacy.
 See `?create_profiles_lpa` for more details.

-Also, please view the [Introduction to tidyLPA vignette](https://jrosen48.github.io/tidyLPA/articles/Introduction_to_tidyLPA.html) for more information.

 ``` r
 library(tidyLPA)
 #> tidyLPA provides the functionality to carry out Latent Profile Analysis.
 Note that tidyLPA is still at the beta stage!